Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

-\textbf{Stage-wise training.} Due to the autoregressive nature of \method, the training of video generation can be categorized into the training of two capabilities: 1) text-to-image and 2) image/images to video.
+\textbf{Stage-wise training.} Due to the autoregressive nature of \method, the training of video generation can be categorized into training two capabilities: \textbf{1)} text-to-image and \textbf{2)} image/images to video.
 Although the incorporation of AR-DF training substantially ameliorates the imbalanced learning issue, we still observe that the later task is relatively easier.
 Therefore, a stage-wise training scheme is mandatory to ensure successful video generation training.
-Concretely, the training commences with dedicated text-to-image training with 256p resolution, and then we perform image-video joint training to train the video generation capability on 256p resolution.
-Finally, we perform joint training on visual data of 384p resolution.
+Our training consists of three pre-training stages and a supervised fine-tuning (SFT) stage.
+The pre-training stages focus on learning the generation capabilities from a vast amount of data: \textbf{1)} text-to-image training at 256p, \textbf{2)} joint image-video training at 256p, and \textbf{3)} joint fine-tuning at 384p.
+The final SFT stage focuses on small-scale fine-tuning on data of high quality.
+We use around 100k images and 20k videos.
+This process teaches the model to more precisely follow instructions and adhere to specific aesthetic styles.
+We find that both models trained on 256p or 384p data can be boosted by simple SFT.